-- 29. The action plan below comprises actions required to address any significant failings in the Authority's governance framework and supporting systems and any other significant actions being undertaken to improve the governance arrangements which the Authority wishes to declare.
+- 37. The action plan below comprises actions required to address any significant failings in the Authority's governance framework and supporting systems and any other significant actions being undertaken to improve the governance arrangements which the Authority wishes to declare.
 The plan will typically focus on issues of non-compliance or any other significant action planned or being undertaken to improve governance.
 It does not seek to replicate any of the Authority's other reporting arrangements.
-The criteria used to determine items for inclusion are: - actions arising from the annual assessment of performance against our Code of Governance; - · significant causes for concern identified in the auditor's annual letter; - performance failings or significant concerns relating to governance identified by external assessment: - significant failings identified by any internal audit and review processes including: internal audits, health and safety audits and accident investigations, risk audits; - significant failings identified by the Incident Management Policy team; - significant failings identified by internal management assurance processes, with particular reference to the annual assurance statement provided by each Head of Service assessing the effectiveness of the controls for which they are responsible; - significant failings identified by any peer review; - any significant improvements or additions to the Authority's control framework needed in order to bring the Authority's risk profile in line with its risk appetite; - any other significant actions being undertaken to improve the governance arrangements which the Authority wishes to declare in the statement, and - any actions outstanding from the previous year's action plan. - 30.
-In the draft action plan for the coming year, the actions are considered to arise from the criterion: "any other significant actions being undertaken to improve the governance arrangements which the Authority wishes to declare in the statement". - 31.
-These actions have all been carried forward from the previous year's action plan.
-They are largely substantial challenges to be managed over the long term: - (i) National Fire Role LFEPA to take a proactive role on policy direction nationally by working with others on a range of matters to secure improvement of the fire service to the public.
-This will include:
+The criteria used to determine items for inclusion are: - actions arising from the annual assessment of performance against our Code of Governance; - significant causes for concern identified in the auditor's annual letter; - performance failings or significant concerns relating to governance identified by external assessment;

-- o taking a leading role in supporting the National Joint Council's position on conditions of service; and - o securing funding arrangements for the future of the National Operational Guidance programme.
+- significant failings identified by any internal audit and review processes including: internal audits, health and safety audits and accident investigations, risk audits; - significant failings identified by the Incident Management Policy team; - significant failings identified by internal management assurance processes, with particular reference to the annual assurance statement provided by each Head of Service assessing the effectiveness of the controls for which they are responsible; - significant failings identified by any peer review; - any significant improvements or additions to the Authority's control framework needed in order to bring the Authority's risk profile in line with its risk appetite; - any other significant actions being undertaken to improve the governance arrangements which the Authority wishes to declare in the statement, and - any actions outstanding from the previous year's action plan. - 38.
+In the action plan for the coming year, the actions are considered to arise from the criterion: "any other significant actions being undertaken to improve the governance arrangements which the Authority wishes to declare in the statement". - 39.
+Four actions have been carried forward from the previous year's action plan, with the equalities action re-focused on setting a new strategy.
+They are largely substantial challenges to be managed over the long term.
+New actions have also been added to the plan this year regarding staff engagement and changes to statutory financial reporting: - (i) National Fire Role LFEPA to take a proactive role on policy direction nationally by working with others on a range of matters to secure improvement of the fire service to the public.
+This will include: - o taking a leading role in supporting the National Joint Council's position on conditions of service; and - o securing funding arrangements for the future of the National Operational Guidance programme.

-How progress will be reported - Matters requiring the attention of Members will be reported to GPAC through the quarterly risk, business continuity and governance report.
+How progress will be reported - Matters requiring the attention of Members will be reported to GPAC through the risk, business continuity and governance report.